Tuition Assistance Guidelines

 Step 3: Gather your tax forms and financial information.
 Most organization require tax information for their scholarship forms, so finish your taxes early.

-Step 5: Download our CYJ Tuition Assistance Resources Guide.
-We have one version for US campers and one for Mexican/South American campers.
-It contains all of the information you need to get started, including a worksheet to help you calculate what you can pay versus what aid you need, and a listing by city of aid resources that includes contact names, websites for applications, deadlines, and average aid amounts from 2016.
+Step 5: Read our CYJ Tuition Assistance Guide.
+It contains all of the information you need to get started, plus information by city of aid resources that includes contact names, websites for applications, and deadlines.